-	- It allows the College to push notifications to people who may be in a specific spot on campus.
-For example, if the power has gone out in a building or if a road is closed, we can notify people in that location without hassling the rest of campus.
+- Allows us to push notifications to people in a specific area on campus.
+For example, if the power has gone out in a building or a road is closed, we can notify people in that location.

-- It allows safety personnel to quickly locate you should that be required in an emergency.
+- Allows safety personnel to locate you should that be required in an emergency.